wp-plugins/pinterest-pin-it-button/readme.txt

 == Description ==

-Want to get more referral traffic from Pinterest?
-Do your visitors also spend a lot of time on Pinterest?
-Ride the Pinterest wave and add a simple Pinterest "Pin It" Button to your posts in 2 minutes!
+Add a simple Pinterest "Pin It" Button to your posts in 2 minutes!

 ###Pinterest "Pin It" Button Plugin Features:###